Smith Mainline MIPS Review

 We feel the Mainline is a good value.
 Yes, it is a little more expensive than some of the other enduro-oriented full-face helmets, but we feel that the quality and comfort level helps justify the price tag.
 We also feel that the Mainline is practical in a huge number of situations which enhances its value.

-The Smith Mainline helmet combines a lightweight shell with excellent breathability and protective feel.
+The Smith Mainline helmet combines a lightweight shell with excellent breathability and a protective feel.
 Outside of true enduro racing, this helmet should work well in a ton of situations including pedal-y shuttles and gnarly hike-a-bike trails.
 Yes, it is a little pricey, but we feel the design, build, and overall quality justifies the cost, and we feel this is an excellent option for the rider seeking a well-ventilated full-face.